sheplecjs/sampqle/README.md

 ## Features

-CLI for running example scripts.
-Notebooks for annotated exploration.
+CLI with Click for running database synthesis.

 ## Synthesize a Database